Work In Germany

 About Germany

 Germany is one of the largest countries in Europe.
 The country is a federation with 16 states.
 It’s the 4th largest economy in the world.
 The industry in Germany is highly innovative and gives enough opportunities for skilled workers even from foreign countries to work in Germany.
+If you're considering moving to Germany from Australia, you'll find a thriving job market and high living standards that attract many international professionals.

 Germany is a member state of the EU since 2002.
 The country has dealt with the COVID-19 pandemic and has survived the impact economically and in other ways.